Do you think your team could be more productive if you had a better meeting cadence?

 Best Practice Recommendation: Meeting cadence should be determined by team size, project length, output expected, and level of engagement in the customer journey.
-In most cases, it’s recommended that teams meet face-to-face once a week or via a video conference tool at least once a month.
+In most cases, it’s recommended that teams meet face-to-face once a week or via a video conference tool or voip phone system at least once a month.

 How long should meetings be held to achieve the best results?

 Scheduling fewer yet more strategic meetings will help you keep your team engaged and on track with their project goals.
 You can also consider distributing meeting agendas in advance to prepare for the topics being discussed.
 This will help them avoid distractions that might take away from productivity.